I have made a huge decision. One that changes everything for me.

 I fell ill when I was 19 I’m now 26.
 I have come way too close to death 4 times.
 (If you are a medical professional who has saved my life in the past thank you!).

 Believe it or not I suffer with multiple chronic illnesses.
-I’m currently undergoing tests regarding cushings syndrome and I have already been diagnosed with, autoimmune issues, joint hypermobility, sciatica, fibromyalgia, ME, asthma, psoriosis, IBS and endometriosis.
+I’m currently undergoing tests regarding cushings syndrome and I have already been diagnosed with, autoimmune issues, joint hyper-mobility, sciatica, fibromyalgia, ME, asthma, psoriasis, IBS and endometriosis.

 I’ve currently been waiting for 7 years for another diagnoses regarding issues with my gynaecological health.